Synchro/laravel-violations/README.md

 ```
 Be sure to update the URLs in your config if you change this prefix.

 Browsers will often send a preflight `OPTIONS` request to the reporting endpoint before sending the actual report, and these routes are also set up for you.
+None of these endpoints are intended to work directly in a browser; `GET` requests will result in `405 Method not Allowed` errors.

 ### Saving to the database
 When a report is received, it is parsed and stored in the database if you have set a table name in the config file (and run the associated migration, described above).
 There is a Violation model defined in `\Synchro\Violation\Models\Violation` that you can use to query the reports stored in the database.
 The `report` field of this model contains the complete, unaltered report received from the client, and you can parse it using the [spatie/laravel-data](https://packagist.org/packages/spatie/laravel-data) DTO classes provided by this package (see below).